brille/brille/docs/tutorials/tutorial_02.rst

     print('Linear interpolation or subtracting G did not work?!')

-The interpolated results should be exact (to machine precision) in this case since the linear interpolation of a linear function is exact independent of the interpolation grid step size.
+The interpolated results should be exact (to machine precision) in this case since the linear interpolation of a linear function is exactly independent of the interpolation grid step size.
 Interpolating any non-linear function will naturally introduce some error in its estimate of the function.